0xsoniclabs/bertha/blockservice/README.md

 Commands:
-  init                 Initialize a new block database import               Import all blocks from the specified snapshot (`.g`) file into the block database, and optionally also verify the parent hashes fetch                Fetch blocks from a remote block service and store them in the local database fetch-state-updates  Fetch state update files from a remote block service list                 List all block ranges for all chains or only for the specific chain if specified.
+  init                 Initialize a new block database import-gfile         Import all blocks from the specified snapshot (`.g`) file into the block database, and optionally also verify the parent hashes import-era           Import all blocks from the specified directory (which is expected to contain `.era` files) into the block database.
+The blocks are stored under the specified chain ID fetch                Fetch blocks from a remote block service and store them in the local database fetch-state-updates  Fetch state update files from a remote block service list                 List all block ranges for all chains or only for the specific chain if specified.
 If url is not set this lists the locally stored block ranges, otherwise the block ranges of the remote block service